tgwow/computer-topics/README.md

 [EX-05](https://github.com/tgwow/computer-topics/tree/master/NAP/05) - Add tests using test coverage.

+[EX-06](https://github.com/tgwow/ci-example) - CI using Github Actions, Travis and coverage using Coveralls.

 # Discussion

 Feel free to open an issue or contact me to discuss any topic about the content of this repo.